Belfast: The Blitz and post-war development

-In the spring of 1941, the German Luftwaffe appeared twice over Belfast.
+In the spring of 1941, the German Luftwaffe appeared four times over Belfast.
 In addition to the shipyards and the Short & Harland aircraft factory, the Belfast Blitz severely damaged or destroyed more than half the city's housing stock, and devastated the old town centre around High Street.
 In the greatest loss of life in any air raid outside of London, more than a thousand people were killed.

 At the end of the Second World War, the Unionist government undertook programmes of "slum clearance" (the Blitz had exposed the "uninhabitable" condition of much of the city's housing) which involved decanting populations out of mill and factory built red-brick terraces and into new peripheral housing estates.
 At the same time, a British-funded welfare state "revolutionised access" to education and health care.
 The resulting rise in expectations; together with the uncertainty caused by the decline of the city's Victorian-era industries, contributed to growing protest, and counter protest, in the 1960s over the Unionist government's record on civil and political rights.